-Mindset transformation becomes a sine qua non to move an organisation's structure, process, people and culture so the whole business becomes entrepreneurial collectively to continue to take risks, be innovative and proactive towards market needs and changing circumstances.
+Mindset transformation becomes a sine qua non to move an organisation's structure, process, people, and culture.
+Growth after all is not only a responsibility of the entrepreneur/owner manager, but a collective activity of the whole organisation, and mindset transformation can only be fully transformative if it is achieved at organisational level.
+The whole business becomes entrepreneurial collectively, continuing to take risks, be innovative and proactive towards market needs and changing circumstances.
 Such mindset change can be in line with the chosen business model, in other words, can be informed by strategy transformation in the organisation.